dhiptmc/DRONK/README.md

-# DRONK
+# DRONK - Drink delivery with drone and mobile application based on database system
 independent study
-Drink delivery with drone and mobile application based on database system